 The pump is powered by a small internal battery.
-This can last between three and seven years, depending on the type of pump.
-If the battery needs to be changed, you will need to stay in hospital and you will usually need an anaesthetic.
+This can last between three and ten years, depending on the type of pump.
+If the battery needs to be changed, you will need to stay in hospital overnight and you will usually need an anaesthetic, either a spinal or general.